 MEST 333 | THE MIDDLE EAST IN LATE ANTIQUITY (c.
 250 - 800 C.E.)
-(3-0-3) Prerequisite: ENGL 102 | Upon demand
+(3-0-3)

 This course examines a spectrum of intellectual (philosophical), gnostic and religious traditions (Judaeo-Christian, Manichaean, Mandaean) that cut across an ethnic mosaic of Middle Eastern communities living under the shadow of one of the two immense imperial systems of the period, the Byzantine Roman empire and the Persian Sassanian empire.
 The course contains an element of language 'familiarization' (Greek and Aramaic/Syriac).